cloudmesh-community/fa19-516-158/project/report.md

 # Hadoop and Spark Clusters with Raspberry Pi

-Akshay Kowshik, akowshik@iu.edu, [fa19-516-162](https://github.com/cloudmesh-community/fa19-516-150) working on Hadoop.
+Akshay Kowshik, akowshik@iu.edu, [fa19-516-162](https://github.com/cloudmesh-community/fa19-516-150) working on Hadoop

-Daivik Uggehalli Dayanand, daugge@iu.edu, [fa19-516-158](https://github.com/cloudmesh-community/fa19-516-162) working on Spark.
+Daivik Uggehalli Dayanand, daugge@iu.edu, [fa19-516-158](https://github.com/cloudmesh-community/fa19-516-162) working on Spark

 ## Abstract
 Deployment of Hadoop and Spark on Raspberry Pi Clusters which involves:
+* Installing Hadoop and Spark on Clusters
-* Developing a REST service that submits Hadoop/Spark jobs to the cluster remotely.
+* Developing a REST service that submits Hadoop/Spark jobs to the cluster remotely
-* Creating a cluster with as many nodes as we have SD cards for.
+* Creating a cluster with as many nodes as we have SD cards for
-* Switching between Hadoop and Spark.
+* Switching across clusters between Hadoop and Spark using a REST Service

 ## Introduction